sanderdewit/intune-module/README.md

 # intune-module
-A powershell module which leverages the rest api's van Microsoft Intune.
+A powershell module which leverages the rest api's from Microsoft Intune.